ronilbhatia/tech-notes/general.md

     * *Mail Server* - application that receives incoming e-mail from local users and forwards outgoing e-mail for delivery
     * *File server* - computer responsible for the central storage and management of data files so that other computers on the same network can access them
 * **Thread** - short for *thread of execution*.
 A way for a program to divide itself into two or more simultaneously running tasks.
 Differ from *processes* in that a thread is contained inside a process, which itself can contain multiple threads sharing the same resources.

+### Types of languages
+* **Programming Language** - a language used to run a computer program, that contains logic to perform different functions/sub-routines under different circumstances of conditions.
+  * Examples: C, C++, Java, Ruby, Python
+* **Scripting Language** - a sub-category of programming languages that are compiled or interpreted (or a combination of both) on the client (user's computer).
+Programming languages such as C are pre-compiled - this means that various versions need to be created to be compatible with different operating systems/hardware configurations in order to work across different platforms.
+Scripting languages are advantageous in that only one version needs to be written for universal compatibility.
+The downside is that it makes the source code available to the client, since it is being sent over directly to be compiled/interpreted.
+All scripting languages are programming languages, but not all programming languages are scripting languages.
+  * Examples: JavaScript, PHP, SQL, HHVM
+* **Markup Language** - a presentational language used to format text
+  * Examples: HTML, CSS, Markdown

+### Interpretation vs Compilation
+* The programming language is separate from the way that it is implemented.
+In the 90s JavaScript was interpreted, in the modern day with the V8 engine, it is JIT compiled
+* **Interpretation** - has all functions in the program pre-defined, and it starts running instructions step-by-step, and runs them one-by-one, translating each function to machine code (i.e. *compiling*) one-by one, constantly switching back and forth between the script and the machine instructions -- SLOW, but easy to debug because you know exactly where your code broke.
+* **Compilation** - entire program is compiled into machine code and run -- FAST, once program is compiled it runs very quickly as there is no delay in constantly needing to convert instructions to machine code.
+Harder to debug because program will continue running past where code broke.
+* **JIT Compilation** - hybrid between interpretation and compilation - makes it easy to debug through interpretation, but the advantage of speed from having your code compiled.
+Not quite as fast as true compilation, but makes code easier to maintain.
+Essentially pre-compiles each instruction one-by-one, and alerts you if anything fails along the way instead of continuing to compile through the end of the program as a traditional compiler would.